axelle-le-rate/Pneumonia-Detection-CNN/README.md

  ```sh
 jupyter notebook
  ```
-Open the Pneumonia-Detection-CNN.ipynb file, and run all the cells in the notebook.
+Open the Pneumonia-Detector-Using-CNNs-1.ipynb file, and run all the cells in the notebook.

 ## ⚙️ Technologies Used
 Python · TensorFlow · Keras · OpenCV · Matplotlib · os